akka/akka-http/docs/src/main/paradox/java/http/routing-dsl/directives/websocket-directives/extractOfferedWsProtocols.md

 ## Description

-Extract the list of WebSocket subprotocols as offered by the client in the `Sec-WebSocket-Protocol` header if this is a WebSocket request.
+Extracts the list of WebSocket subprotocols as offered by the client in the `Sec-WebSocket-Protocol` header if this is a WebSocket request.
 Rejects with an @javadoc:[ExpectedWebSocketRequestRejection](akka.http.javadsl.server.ExpectedWebSocketRequestRejection), otherwise.

 The `extractOfferedWsProtocols` directive is used as a building block for @ref[Custom Directives](../custom-directives.md) to provide the extracted protocols to the inner route.